cs1302uga/cs1302-ce05/README.md

 1. Run the `javadoc` tool to update your API documentation website on `nike`.
 Find the constructor and `setPrice` method in the in the "Construtor Detail" and "Method Detail" sections of the `Hourse` classes documentation webpage, respectively.
-How does their documentationn differ with respect to the exception?
+How does their documentation _differ_ with respect to the exception?
 Why?

 **CHECKPOINT**